hibernate/hibernate-orm/README.md

    * **Warnings:**
      * If you run the tests without the `clean` option you may get a weird internal error in the compiler.

      * Not all tests clean up after themselves.
-You may need to drop the DBO schema used by the tests by running "`DROP SCHEMA DBO CASCADE`".
+You may need to drop the HIBERNATE_ORM_TEST schema used by the tests by running "`DROP SCHEMA HIBERNATE_ORM_TEST CASCADE`".

-     * If you get this error, the easiest solution is to delete and reclone the entire repository.

-       ``` sh
-       FAILURE: Build failed with an exception.

-       * What went wrong:
-       Execution failed for task ':hibernate-core:jar'.
-       > Could not add MANIFEST.MF to ZIP '/.../hibernate-orm/hibernate-core/target/libs/hibernate-core-5.4.1-SNAPSHOT.jar'.
-​       ```

 1. Run individual tests